stephengold/Maud/README.md

 Maud has the capability to load skeleton maps from assets, edit them, save them, and use them to retarget animations.
-Sample skeleton maps are provided, such as "SinbadToJaime" which maps Sinbad's skeleton to that of Jaime.
+Sample skeleton maps are build into Maud, such as "SinbadToJaime" which maps Sinbad's skeleton to that of Jaime.

 The "Mapping Tool" ("Map -> Tool") is useful for loading and